 What’s that Mami?
 You’re kidding!?
 KFC is already fully booked?!

-I guess we’ll be eating McDonald’s chicken nuggets for Christmas this year….If you have a comment, find me on Twitter at @longcountdown.
+I guess we’ll be eating McDonald’s chicken nuggets for Christmas this year….If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!